galvesband/TraUser/README.md

     galvesband.tra_user.mail.from: some-address@not-real.net
 ```

 # Developing TraUserBundle #

 I've created an embedded Symfony application inside the `Tests/test-app` directory.
 TraUserBundle
 is fully functional inside that application so it might be a good choice to develop the bundle.
 Information about how to make it run is listed in `DEVELOPMENT.md`.
 There are also instructions
-on how to run the test suite, which is based upon PHPUnit.
+on how to run the test suite.

 # The Test Suite #

-The bundle is lately gaining a decent test suit.
-You can check how to run it
+The test suite is becoming decent lately.
+You can check how to run it in `TESTING.md`.
-in `TESTING.md`.

 # Using TraUserBundle in a Symfony project #

-## Requirements ##

- - Symfony.
-I'm using the current stable release (3.1 at this point).
-Also I'm trying to
-   avoid use of deprecated calls whenever possible, so that version is probably close to the
-   minimum required.
-My goal is to update the bundle to work with recent Symfony
-   versions up until a new LTS release of Symfony happens.
-We'll see where it ends.

- - Sonata and friends.
-I'm developing with `core-bundle` 3.1, `admin-bundle` 3.6 and
- `doctrine-orm-admin-bundle` 3.0.

- - Ircmaxell's RandomLib, 1.2.

-Take a look into `composer.json` to see all the requirements.

 ## Configuring an empty Symfony project from the start ##